 Basically, gout is characterized by two major conditions, both of which CBD oil has been well-documented to provide therapy for: pain and inflammation.

 In terms of pain relief, one of the most thorough investigations that clinically shows the natural cannabinoid to act as an analgesic (pain-reliever) was conducted via patient survey from the collaborators at Care by Design and Project CBD.
 Essentially, results of the survey showed that CBD appeared to act as “an effective pain management tool with few negative side effects,” and also that it could offer “significant decrease in opiate usage among elderly patients.”

-Likewise, CBD’s role as an anti-inflammatory are equally impressive and well-documented, which of course is entirely relevant for gout victims as swelling, tenderness, and joint inflammation are hallmark symptoms of the disorder.
+Likewise, CBD’s role as an anti-inflammatory is equally impressive and well-documented.
+This is entirely relevant for gout victims as swelling, tenderness, and joint inflammation are hallmark symptoms of the disorder.
 Essentially, clinical trials and scientific publications in recent years have verified what thousands of people have already known for decades: that cannabis is a uniquely potent treatment for localized inflammation.